PEER SUPPORT SPECIALIST/ CERTIFIED RECOVERY MENTOR - WASHINGTON COUNTY

 - Ability to work with people from diverse backgrounds and cultures.

-- Basic computer and keyboard skills and ability to navigate electronic systems applicable to job functions.
+- Keyboard skills and ability to navigate electronic systems applicable to job functions.

 GENERAL ACCOUNTABILITIES AND ESSENTIAL FUNCTIONS